Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 10. Click Apply to accept your changes and to keep the Object Browser open.

-1. Open Windows File Explorer.
+1. Open File Explorer in Windows.

 2. Browse to the location of your scenario.

-3. Right click on SatCom_Omni_2p2G_Isolation.pattern.
+3. Right-click on SatCom_Omni_2p2G_Isolation.pattern.

-4. Select Open with.
+4. Select Open with in the shortcut menu.

-5. Select Notepad.
+5. Select a text editor, such as Notepad.

 6. Click OK.